 Our Declaration of Independence was derived from Common Law, “the Laws of Nature and Nature’s God.”
 And the assertion that the rights of all men were irrevocable as “endowed by their Creator” rather than by kings and magistrates was radical, as was its call upon “the Supreme Judge of the world” for “protection of Divine Providence.”

 The Declaration’s first paragraph references “the separate and equal station to which the Laws of Nature and of Nature’s God entitle them,” which informs the words “endowed by their Creator” in the second paragraph.

 This is not an article of “faith.”
-It is the assertion that the right to “Life, Liberty and the pursuit of Happiness,” as enshrined in our Declaration, is inherent and applicable to all humans of every nation, religion, race and ethnicity, and for all time.
+It is the assertion that the right to “Life, Liberty and the pursuit of Happiness,” the fundamental Rights of Mankind enshrined in our Declaration of Independence, are inherent and applicable to all humans of every nation, religion, race, and ethnicity, and for all time.